gavinytan/gavinytan.github.io/index.md

 ---

 # About Me
-I am currently an Associate Software Developer at Ohio Police and Fire Pension Fund.
+I am currently a Software Developer at Ohio Police and Fire Pension Fund.
 I graduated with a BA in Computer Science and a minor in Visual Arts from Boston University in May 2023.
 I became interested in CS due to my interest in video games.
 My most familiar languages are C/C++, C#, Python, OCaml, and Java.
 In my freetime, I enjoy playing video games, drawing, and practicing martial arts.

 ## Projects
 [Graphics and Game Related Projects](https://gavinytan.github.io/graphics)